checkinto-io/checkinto-app/README.md

 3. Register for `vancouver.checkinto.io/082025` as "Johnny"

 Each group sees them as separate attendees with their own check-in history, while the system maintains proper isolation and prevents conflicts.

+## License

+This software is licensed under a **Commercial License**.

+- ✅ **Permitted**: Use for its intended purpose, viewing source code, educational study
+- ❌ **Prohibited**: Modification, redistribution, derivative works, commercial redistribution

+The source code is publicly available for transparency and educational purposes only.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+For commercial licensing inquiries: marcelo@icodewith.ai

 ## Version History